jonaprieto/specs/src/architecture/namada/web-wallet/persistence.md

 `redux-persist` gives us the ability to specify which sub-sections of the state should be persisted.
 Presently, this is only enabled for any derived account data.
 From the persisted store, we can establish a `persistor`, which can be passed into a `PersistGate` component that will only display its children once the state is retrieved and decrypted from storage.

+If we wanted to export the state of the user's accounts, this would be trivial, and simply a matter of exporting a JSON file containing the `JSON.stringify`ed version of their accounts state.
+Some work would need to be done in order to restore the data into Redux, however.

+The `localStorage` state is stored in one of three places, depending on your environment:

+- `persist:anoma-wallet` - Production
+- `persist:anoma-wallet-dev` - Devnet
+- `persist:anoma-wallet-local` - Local ledger

 ## Challenges

 As a secret is required to unlock the persisted store, this store must be instantiated dynamically once a password is entered and validated.
 In the current implementation of the wallet, any routes that will make use of the Redux store are loaded asynchronously.
-When they are loaded, the store is initialized with the user's password (which is passed in through the Context API in React, which is separate from the Redux state entirely).
+When they are loaded, the store is initialized with the user's password (which is passed in through the Context API in React, separate from the Redux state).

 ## Resources